 - 1 Verify that the H2TU-C powers up.
-(The front-panel display illuminates and reports various status messages.) - 2 Verify that the H2TU-C attempts to communicate with the remote unit (status LED flashes red).
-One of the following occurs: - If the remote unit is successfully identified and the HDSL2 loop synchronizes, the H2TU-C status LED lights a steady green.
-The H2TU-C reports normal margin messages on the front-panel display. - If the remote unit is not identified, the H2TU-C reports four-character status messages.
-The H2TU-C attempts communication again and reports four-character status messages.
-The H2TU-C repeats this cycle until a remote unit is detected. - 3 Verify that a valid DS1 signal has been applied to the H2TU-C and the H2TU-R. - If no DS1 signal is being applied to either the H2TU-C or the H2TU-R inputs, then the appropriate DS1 alarms (LLOS or RLOS) display on the front panel and the status LED flashes red. - If a valid DS1 signal is being supplied to the H2TU-C and H2TU-R, then DS1 alarm indications should be absent and the status LED should be a steady green.
+(The LOOP LED illuminates.) - 2 Verify that the H2TU-C attempts to communicate with remote unit (the LOOP LED flashes green).
+One of the following events occurs: - If the remote unit is successfully identified and the HDSL2 loop synchronizes, the H2TU-C LOOP LED lights a steady green. - If remote unit is not successfully identified, the H2TU-C continues to attempt communication and the LOOP LED continues to flash until a remote unit is detected. - 3 Verify that a valid DS1 signal has been applied to the H2TU-C and the H2TU-R. - If no DS1 signal is being applied to the H2TU-C or H2TU-R inputs, the LOOP LED flashes red. - If a valid DS1 signal is being supplied to the H2TU-C and H2TU-R, the LOOP LED illuminates steady green.